Empress Ashina: Genetics

-The first genetic analysis on the Empress Ashina in 2023 by Xiaoming Yang et al. found nearly exclusively Ancient Northeast Asian ancestry (97,7%) next to minor West-Eurasian components (2,3%), and no Chinese ("Yellow River") admixture.
+The first genetic analysis on the Empress Ashina in 2023 by Xiaoming Yang et al. found nearly exclusively Ancient Northeast Asian ancestry (97.7%) next to minor West-Eurasian components (2.3%), and no Chinese ("Yellow River") admixture.
 The small West-Eurasian component corresponded to a single admixture event (possibly Afanasievo-related) dating to around 1566 ± 396 years before Ashina's lifetime (ie dating to c.
 1000 BC).
-This supports the almost exclusive Northeast Asian origin of the Ashina tribe and the Göktürk Khanate.
+Ashina's genetic profile supports the thesis of an almost exclusive Northeast Asian origin for the Ashina tribe and the Göktürk Khanate.
+Ashina was found to be genetically closer to East Asians than modern Central Asian Turkic groups.
+East Asian Turkic groups such as Dolgan, Salar, Tuvinian, Yakut, Chuvash Altaian, Altaian-Chelkan, Khakass, Kazakh-China, Kyrgyz-China showed close genetic affinity with Ashina.

 The ancient Türkic royal family of the Göktürk Khaganate was found to share genetic affinities with post-Iron Age Tungusic and Mongolic pastoralists, while having heterogeneous relationships with various later Turkic-speaking groups, suggesting genetic heterogeneity and multiple sources of origin for the later populations of the Turkic Empire.
 According to the authors, these findings "once again validates a cultural diffusion model over a demic diffusion model for the spread of Turkic languages" and refutes "western Eurasian origin and multiple origin hypotheses" in favor of an East Asian origin for the Türks.

+Modern day Turkic populations display a high level of genetic heterogeneity, with high proportions of Ashina-related Ancient Northeast Asian ancestry in the East, decreasing westward almost longitudinally to be overtaken by West Eurasian ancestry.